American Indian Wars: Sheridan's campaigns

 Sheridan attempted to improve the conditions of the military outpost and the Indians on the plains through a peace-oriented strategy.
 Toward the beginning of his command, members of the Cheyenne and Arapaho followed him on his travels from Fort Larned to Fort Dodge where he spoke to them.
 They brought their problems to him and explained how the promised supplies were not being delivered.
-In response, Sheridan gave them a generous supply of rations.
+In response, Sheridan gave them a supply of rations.
 Shortly after, the Saline Valley settlements were attacked by Indians, and that was followed by other violent raids and kidnappings in the region.
 Sheridan wanted to respond in force but was constrained by the government's peace policy and the lack of well-supplied mounted troops.
 He could not deploy official military units, so he commissioned a group of 47 frontiersmen and sharpshooters called Solomon's Avengers.
 They investigated the raids near Arickaree Creek and were attacked by Indians on September 17, 1868.
 The Avengers were under siege for eight days by some 700 Indian warriors, but they were able to keep them at bay until military units arrived to help.
 The Avengers lost six men and another 15 were wounded.
 Sherman finally gave Sheridan authority to respond in force to these threats.

 Sheridan believed that his soldiers would be unable to chase the horses of the Indians during the summer months, so he used them as a defensive force the remainder of September and October.
 His forces were better fed and clothed than the Indians and they could launch a campaign in the winter months.
 His winter campaign of 1868 started with the 19th Kansas Volunteers from Custer's 7th Cavalry, along with five battalions of infantry under Major John H. Page setting out from Fort Dodge on November 5.
 A few days later, a force moved from Fort Bascom to Fort Cobb consisting of units of the 5th Cavalry Regiment and two companies of infantry, where they met up with units from the 3rd Cavalry leaving from Fort Lyon.
 Sheridan directed the opening month of the campaign from Camp Supply.
 The Units from the 5th and 3rd Cavalry met at Fort Cobb without any sign of the 19th Kansas, but they had a lead on a band of Indians nearby and Custer led a force after them.